 Guided by a single mission, the school is organized into lower and middle school divisions.
 Lower school consists of kindergarten through fourth grade in homeroom classes with a lead homeroom teacher and full-time associate teacher.
 The middle school is organized by academic disciplines for grades five through eight.
 In addition to core academic programs, students receive art, drama, music, physical education, technology and Spanish language instruction.

 Open Window is well known for its use of technology to enhance student learning.
 Innovation and Technology Director Adrienne Gifford was named Northwest Council for Computer Education (NCCE) Technology Leader of the Year in 2016.
 Middle school student teams have designed smart phone apps that have won "Best in Nation" and "Best in Region" awards in the 2014 and 2016 Verizon App Challenge.
 During the 2015-16 school year, Open Window was one of 21 schools in the United States and Canada invited to participate in the Student Spaceflight Experiments Program.
 Working in collaborative teams, fourth through eighth grade students designed micro-gravity experiments and an outside panel of researchers chose one of the seventh grade experiments to be conducted on the International Space Station.
+The school will again participate in the SSEP program during the 2019-20 school year.
 From kindergarten through eighth grade, students are encouraged to be innovators and apply their knowledge to solve real world problems.
-In four of the past six years, an Open Window School eighth grader has been honored as Bellevue's Outstanding Middle School Student.
+In four of the past seven years, an Open Window School eighth grader has been honored as Bellevue's Outstanding Middle School Student.